 Self-employment and freelancers in the Coronavirus crisis: Frequently Asked Questions

-IPSE is compiling a list of commonly asked questions we are getting from freelancers and the self-employed.
+IPSE has compiled a list of commonly asked questions we are getting from freelancers and the self-employed about the coronavirus.
 We are constantly updating this page to reflect the latest government policy and advice.
 Please note that the support available to you may also depend on whether you are self-employed as sole trader (unincorporated business) or operating via a Limited Company – we have tried to clarify the differences in the Q&As below.

 If you have a question that we haven’t answered please email [email protected] and we will endeavour to find an answer for you.